 Well-planned goals can help you convert your thoughts into action.
 Here's how to create successful weight-loss goals.By Mayo Clinic Staff

 Weight-loss goals can mean the difference between success and failure.
 Realistic, well-planned weight-loss goals keep you focused and motivated.
-They provide a plan for change as you transition to a healthier lifestyle.
+They provide a plan for change as you move to a healthier lifestyle.

 But not all weight-loss goals are helpful.
-Unrealistic and overly aggressive weight-loss goals can undermine your efforts.
-Use the following tips for creating goals that will help you reduce weight and improve your overall health.
+Unrealistic and overly difficult weight-loss goals can weaken your efforts.
+Use the following tips for making goals that will help you lose weight and improve your overall health.

 Focus on process goals

 Goals for weight loss can focus on outcomes or the process.
 An outcome goal — what you hope to achieve in the end — might be to lose a certain amount of weight.
-While this goal may give you a target, it doesn't address how you will reach it.
+While this goal may give you a target, it doesn't focus on how you will reach it.

 A process goal is a necessary step to achieving a desired outcome.
-For example, a process goal might be to eat five servings of fruits or vegetables a day, to walk 30 minutes a day, or to drink water at every meal.
-Process goals may be particularly helpful for weight loss because you focus on changing behaviors and habits that are necessary for losing weight.
+For example, a process goal might be to eat five servings of fruits or vegetables a day.
+Or it may be to walk 30 minutes a day or to drink water at every meal.
+Process goals may be helpful for weight loss because you focus on changing behaviors and habits that are necessary for losing weight.

 Set SMART goals

 A good goal-setting strategy is the SMART goal checklist.
 Be sure that your weight-loss goals — whether a process goal or an outcome goal — meet the following criteria:

 - Specific.
 A good goal includes specific details.
 For example, a goal to exercise more isn't specific.
 But a goal to walk 30 minutes after work every day is specific.
 You're stating what you'll do, how long you'll do it and when you'll do it.